jellinjelly/react-password-validator/README.md

 | hasSpecialChar      |     Object    | to check if password contains a special character           |
 | noConsecutiveLetters|     Object    | to check if password doesn't contain any consecutive letters|

+### Future Development

+Would like to add a second input field for password confirmation and cross check with first input